v2x8/py3p/README.md

 - `line` is right-aligned
 - `func` is left-aligned
 - When an infinite recursion causes a stack overflow, the output merges the repeating stack frames and prints them only once, followed by `...` to indicate omission.
+### **py3p.decorator**
+#### A decorator for decorators
+- A decorated decorator cannot be applied repeatedly to the same object.
+- When a decorated decorator is applied to a valid object, it attaches a decorator chain `_decorators_` to that object.
+- The decorator chain only records decorators decorated with `py3p.decorator`, and it may be interrupted by non-compliant decorators.
 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.